nativefier/nativefier/docs/api.md

 ## Accessing The Electron Session

-Sometimes there are Electron features that are exposed via the [Electron session api](https://www.electronjs.org/docs/api/session), that may not be exposed via Nativefier options.
+Sometimes there are Electron features that are exposed via the [Electron `session` API](https://www.electronjs.org/docs/api/session), that may not be exposed via Nativefier options.
 These can be accessed with an injected javascript file (via the `--inject` command line argument when building your application).
-Within that javascript file, it may send an ipcRenderer event of `session-interaction` and listen for a `session-interaction-reply` event to get any result.
+Within that javascript file, you may send an ipcRenderer `session-interaction` event, and listen for a `session-interaction-reply` event to get any result.
 Session properties and functions can be accessed via this event.
 This event takes an object as an argument with the desired interaction to be performed.

 **Warning**: using this feature in an `--inject` script means using Electron's `session` API, which is not a standard web API and subject to potential [Breaking Changes](https://www.electronjs.org/docs/breaking-changes) at each major Electron upgrade.